-Looking back at a situation or event that occurred and having a clearer understanding of it and how it could have been done better.
+The phrase hindsight is 20/20 means looking back at a situation or an event and having a clearer understanding of it and how things could have been done better.

 ‘Hindsight is 20/20’ Origin

-As the saying goes, hindsight is 20/20, but what do those numbers mean, anyways?
-It basically refers to the normal visual acuity of a person, the sharpness or clarity of their eyesight.
+As the saying goes, hindsight is 20/20, but what do those numbers mean anyway?
+Basically, it refers to the normal visual acuity of a person, the sharpness or clarity of their eyesight.
 Let me elaborate by giving an example:

-A ‘Snellen chart’ is an eye chart that’s used to measure one’s visual acuity.
+A ‘Snellen chart’ is an eye chart that measures a person’s visual acuity.
 Somebody with 20/20 vision has normal acuity, meaning if they were to stand at a distance of 20 feet from the eye chart, then they would be able to clearly see each row of letters.

 So what happens if instead the person has 20/40 vision?
-Well now this person’s acuity is worse, because the letters they see clearly at a distance of 20 feet, a person with normal acuity can see those same letters with just as much clarity at a distance of 40 feet.
+Well now the person’s acuity is worse, so the letters they see clearly at a distance of 20 feet, someone with normal acuity can see those same letters with just as much clarity at a distance of 40 feet.

-The point is that someone with 20/20 vision has good eye sight; they see things clearly.
-So with this expression, what’s being said is that if you look back at situations that went poorly, you can clearly see (thus, 20/20) what could have been done better.
+Anyway, the point is that someone with 20/20 vision has good eye sight; they see things clearly.
+With that in mind, this expression is saying that when we look back at situations that went poorly, we can clearly see (hence 20/20) what could’ve been done better.

-- I have a bad stomach ache.
-Hindsight is obviously 20/20, but I should not have eaten so much pizza for lunch.
+- I have a bad stomach ache and I know why.
+Hindsight is obviously 20/20, but I really should not have eaten all that pizza for breakfast.

 Note: Do you have a particular phrase in mind that you’re looking for?
 If so, all you have to do to find it is use the menu at the top.
 Simply choose a letter and you will taken to a list of sayings that correspond to the letter you pick.